Reviews You Can Rely On

 Should You Buy the Steiner Predator 8x42?

 The Steiner Predator 8x42 is a good pair of binoculars at a decent price point if you can deal with the funky eyepiece.
-As with most of the best binoculars tested, we are amazed at the quality you can get at the different price points, and the Steiner Predator 8x42 is a good pair to keep around the house or in the car.
+As with most of binoculars tested, we are amazed at the quality you can get at the different price points, and the Steiner Predator 8x42 is a good pair to keep around the house or in the car.

 What Other Binoculars Should You Consider?